 At New York University, international students are enrolled in every school of the University, pursuing full-time studies from the undergraduate to the Ph.D. level.
 Most international students at NYU are graduate students who already have a degree and/or significant work experience before enrolling at the University.

-NYU international students are citizens of over 130 different countries.
-The countries sending the largest number of students to NYU for the 2007-2008 academic year are Korea, Taiwan, China, India, and Japan.
-Other countries with large numbers of students at NYU include Canada, Israel, France, Italy, and Brazil.
+NYU international students are citizens of over 140 different countries.
+The countries sending the largest number of students to NYU for the 2015-2016 academic year were China, India, South Korea, Canada, and Taiwan.

 International students enter the United States using one of two student visas.
 Most students are classified as F-1 students at NYU.
 A small number are J-1 students.
 The primary distinction between the two classifications is that F-1 students usually have private sources of funding, whereas J-1 students often have governmental or international agency funding.
 Many J-1 students are participants in an exchange program between their university abroad and NYU.
 Although the primary purpose of F-1 and J-1 student status is study in the United States, both classifications allow for off-campus employment.